unicornonacid/design-patterns/README.md

 ## Composite
 Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.

+## Iterator
+Iterator is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).